 - Brac 6

-Apartment of the same quality may cost 2000 eur/m2 in the area of Pula and 5000 eur/m2 in Opatija.
+Apartment of the same quality may cost 2.000 eur/m2 in the area of Pula and 5.000 eur/m2 in Opatija.
 Just because one hundred years before Austrian Emperor chose Opatija for his Adriatic sea residence.
 So there are certain traditions which describe some locations as very prestigious and luxury and other locations as less advantageous.
 That it not determined by excellent infrastructure, fantastic beaches or other weather bonuses, it is just a historical tradition.
-It still can be reversed if several luxury 5 star hotels appear in this or that part of Croatia which automatically rises the class of the area to upper standard.
+It still can be reversed if several luxury 5 star hotels appear in this or that part of Croatia.
+That automatically upgrades prestige of the area to the upper standard.

 A few words on utilities in Croatia.
 All the areas have central electricity and water supply, some of the areas still have central sewer pipelines under construction and are using septic tanks.
 Central gas and central heating is available in big towns and cities like Pula, Rijeka, Split only.
 In other destinations gas is available in baloons or is held in gas-holders for heating purposes.